 For example, if you add a doorbell to your front door, you might capture a portion of the street, where there’s people and cars passing all the time.
 With activity zones you can make sure you’re not bothered by a notification for a motion event that doesn’t concern you.

 Read also: Best WiFi Security Cameras with Face Recognition

 But activity zones are not that relevant when we talk about indoor cameras.
 If you want your camera to capture the entrance of your house, but the camera happens to include the sofa, activity zones are not going to help.
 Face recognition is because it will decide whether to send an alert based on who’s entering or who’s sitting on the sofa, not based on where the person is.

 For indoor usage, there’s no use case where an activity zone is the best way to accomplish any task.

-After what happened at Ring, the home security company bought by Amazon in 2016, where some “privileged” employees had direct access to users footage, a lot of talk has been going on about cloud storage based security cameras.
+After what happened at Ring, the home security company bought by Amazon in 2016, where some “privileged” employees had direct access to users’ footage, a lot of talks have been going on about cloud storage-based security cameras.

 Being sure that the camera improves security without worrying that it’s in fact doing the opposite is probably the most important thing to consider.

 Apple for example has taken every possible step to ensure that users’ footage stored in iCloud is protected with end-to-end encryption.
 Other brands such as Eufy and Netatmo offer great privacy standards with local storage on Micro SD cards.

 Eufy guarantees the level of encryption with the AES 256-bit keys, which is commonly known as Military Grade Encryption, which is the one used by governments to classify top secret information.